Olfactometer

 An olfactometer is an instrument used to detect and measure odor dilution.
 Olfactometers are used in conjunction with human subjects in laboratory settings, most often in market research, to quantify and qualify human olfaction.
 Olfactometers are used to gauge the odor detection threshold of substances.
 To measure intensity, olfactometers introduce an odorous gas as a baseline against which other odors are compared.

 Many scientists use the term "olfactometer" to refer to a device used to study insect behavior in presence of an olfactory stimulus.
 It consists of a tube with a bifurcation (with "T" or "Y" shape) where an insect walks and decides between two choices, usually clean air versus air carrying an odor.
 This is why this device is also called dual choice olfactometer.

 Alternatively, an olfactometer is a device used for producing aromas in a precise and controlled manner.

 Flow-olfactometer

 Description

-A flow-olfactometer is a difficult instrument for creation of well defined, reproducible odor or pain stimuli in the nostril without tactile or thermal stimulation.
-Stimulus rise time is fast enough to allow for recording of olfactory evoked potentials (OEPs).
+According to Lindstrom et al, continuous flow olfactometers enable very fast onset and offset timing, thereby creating a nice, square-shaped stimulus presentation.
+In these designs, air flows continuously through or over the odor source and is then transported via tubing to the subject.
+Vacuum pressure plays an important role in a continuous flow olfactometer, where it is utilized both to switch between odorized air flow and control flow and to evacuate odors, often just below the subject’s nose.

 How a flow-olfactometer works

 A flow-olfactometer produces a constant heated and humidified flow of pure air.
 This air flow runs continuously to the subjects nose.
-For the length of the stimulus pulse the continuous air flow is replaced by a bloc of odorized air.
+For the length of the stimulus pulse the continuous air flow is replaced by a block of odorized air.